wagle1996/people-counter-app/WRITEUP.md

 The rundown of supported layers from prior legitimately identifies with whether a given layer is a custom layer.
 Any layer not in that rundown is naturally named a custom layer by the Model Optimizer.
 To really include custom layers, there are a couple of contrasts relying upon the first model system.
 In both TensorFlow and Caffe, the principal alternative is to enroll the custom layers as augmentations to the Model Optimizer.

 For Caffe, the subsequent choice is to enroll the layers as Custom, at that point use Caffe to figure the yield state of the layer.
-You'll require Caffe on your framework to do this choice.

 For TensorFlow, its subsequent choice is to really supplant the unsupported subgraph with an alternate subgraph.
 The last TensorFlow alternative is to really offload the calculation of the subgraph back to TensorFlow during derivation.